learn-co-curriculum/phase-4-controller-exception-handling/README.md

 Not only is this code shorter than the previous implementation, it also gives a clearer separation between the "happy path" of our code (no exceptions/errors) and the logic for handling exceptions/errors.
-Try making the same request in the browser to `localhost:3000/birds/9999` &mdash; now that we're handling the exception in the controller, you should see a 404 status code with the `{ "error": "Bird not found" }` JSON response instead of a 500 server error.
+Try making the same request in the browser to `localhost:3000/birds/9999` — now that we're handling the exception in the controller, you should see a 404 status code in the console with the `{
+"error": "Bird not found" }` JSON response instead of a 500 server error.

 We use the same approach to our `update` action as well: